ungive/discord-music-presence/documentation/automatic-updates.md

 # Automatic updates

-> This is a preview document and might be updated
-> before version 2.2.0 is released.

 > At the moment this feature is only available for Windows users.

 Starting with version 2.2.0, Music Presence ships with the option